How to Determine the Base Case and Initial Values for Memoization?

 Prerequisite Knowledge

-Many readers have questions about base cases and initial values of memorization in dynamic programming problems.
-This article specifically addresses these issues and discusses how to deduce the author's intent from subtle hints in the problem description to aid in problem-solving.
+Many readers have questions about the base case and initial values of memoization in dynamic programming problems.
+This article specifically addresses these issues, while also discussing how to deduce the problem setter’s intentions through subtle clues from the problem statement, aiding us in problem-solving.

-Let's look at LeetCode Problem 931 "Minimum Falling Path Sum", where the input is an n * n
+Consider LeetCode Problem 931: "Minimum Falling Path Sum", where the input is an n * n

 .
-You are asked to calculate the minimum path sum from the first row to the last row:
+You are asked to compute the minimum path sum from the first row to the last row:

 931. Minimum Falling Path Sum | LeetCode | 🟠